Kojack8/private_events/README.md

 ## Overview

 This project primarily involves the use of active record associations to build and maintain, "a site similar to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations and parties.
 Events take place at a specific date.

 It was created for The Odin Project's "Project: Associations" featured here: https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations
 ***
 ## Live Demo

 You can try it out [here](https://frozen-dawn-77692.herokuapp.com)
-Heroku is (in this case) a complimentary service and it may take up to thirty seconds to start a dyno.
+Heroku is (in this case) a complimentary service and it may take up to thirty seconds to start a dyno on your initial launch.
 ___Thank you for your patience.___

 Sign up using any new username.
 There is no password authentication.